 - Leadership position in a pharmaceutical distribution organization

 - Administrator in a research or managed care department

 - Departmental director in a state or federal health care agency

 Interested applicants should review the prepared Plan of Study in depth to evaluate the fit of their career plans and the Pacific PharmD/MBA Program.

 Merit-based scholarships and graduate assistantships are available for the MBA portion of this dual-degree program.
 Scholarships are also available through the Robert M. Long and J.M.
 Long Foundations for second year PharmD students who demonstrate excellence in the PharmD/MBA program.

-According to the article titled "Impact of a Dual PharmD/MBA Degree on Graduates' Academic Performance, Career Opportunities, and Earning Potential" published by the American Journal of Pharmaceutical Education, where 17 PharmD/MBA graduates were surveyed, dual degree graduates had a somewhat higher GPA than those who completed either a PharmD or MBA.
-Dual degree students reported a higher number of job interviews and 15 percent higher compensation than those completing the PharmD only.
+According to the article titled "Impact of a Dual PharmD/MBA Degree on Graduates' Academic Performance, Career Opportunities, and Earning Potential" published by the American Journal of Pharmaceutical Education, where 17 PharmD/MBA graduates were surveyed, dual-degree graduates had a somewhat higher GPA than those who completed either a PharmD or MBA solely.
+Dual-degree students also reported a higher number of job interviews and 15 percent higher compensation than those completing the PharmD only.

-Please contact the MBA Program Office if you have any questions about MBA admission requirements.
+Further details can be found on the Instructions for Pharmacy Applicants page.
+Please contact the MBA Program Office directly if you have any questions about the MBA application, MBA prerequisites or admission requirements.